 Swim speed The Open Worm project started in May 2013 and is slowly working towards creating a virtual copy of the Caenorhabditis elegans nematode.
+The simulated worm slowly being built out of code aims to replicate C. elegans in exquisite detail with each of its 1,000 cells being modelled on computer.
+Early work on the worm involved making a few muscle segments twitch but now the team has a complete worm to work with.
 Body parts on a chip.
 Computer uses images to teach itself common sense.
 25 November 2013Last updated at 11:39 ET Computers at Carnegie Mellon University are running a program that analyses images in a bid to learn common sense A computer program is trying to learn common sense by analysing images 24 hours a day.

 The aim is to see if computers can learn, in the same way a human would, what links images, to help them better understand the visual world.
 The Never Ending Image Learner (NEIL) program is being run at Carnegie Mellon University in the United States.
 The work is being funded by the US Department of Defense's Office of Naval Research and Google.
 Since July, the NEIL program has looked at three million images.
+As a result it has managed to identify 1,500 objects in half a million images and 1,200 scenes in hundreds of thousands of images as well as making 2,500 associations.
 The team working on the project hopes that NEIL will learn relationships between different items without being taught.
-Computer programs can already identify and label objects using computer vision, which models what humans can see using hardware and software, but the researchers hope that NEIL can bring extra analysis to the data.
+Continue reading the main story.